great white shark alert! cape beach sharks are on the prowl all summer long. Is it safe to swim on cape cod?

 Sharks have always hunted for prey off the shores off of Cape Cod.
 Sure, there’s far more great whites now, but they’re not looking to eat people.

-sharks prefer these calorie-rich seals over bony dogs and humans, but at the same time its hard to resist and easy meal. exploratory bites like the one that killed Joseph C. Troy, Jr. in 1936 are often all it takes to be fatal.
-You should be more scared of bull shark attacks in rivers and lakes then great whites.
+sharks prefer these calorie-rich seals over bony dogs and humans, but at the same time its hard to resist and easy meal. exploratory bites like the one that killed Joseph C. Troy, Jr. in 1936 or Arthur Medici in 2018 at Ballston Beach in Wellfleet are often all it takes to be fatal.

 follow these tips to prevent a shark attack and you might stand a chance. good luck!